 Drive our "blue (and gold, red and orange) highways."

 Fall is an ideal time to take the self-guided Bluegrass Country Driving Tour, available free from VisitLEX, the Lexington Convention and Visitors Bureau.
-The tour route winds past horse farms and through "hunt country" and is designed in three segments, so you can make a morning or afternoon -or a whole day- of it.
+The tour route winds past horse farms and through "horse country" and is designed in three segments, so you can make a morning or afternoon -or a whole day- of it.
 (859-233-7299 or 800-845-3959).

 Bluegrass Note: You can find out about the progression of changing leaves across Kentucky, late September through early November, by calling the ColorFall Kentucky Hotline (800) 225-8747.